s2010595014/clc3-project/test.md

 objects (such as pods, services, etc.).
 Once they are installed, Tekton pipelines are accessible via the Kubernetes CLI (kubectl) and via API calls, just like pods and other resources called in Kubernetes.
 These features make Tekton well integrated with the overall Kubernetes system

-#### Architercture:

 Tekton is
 an open source framework especially designed for cloud-native CI/CD